Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

  * Can Try Various loss functions, and their combinations also.
 Like weighted combination of diceloss and BCEwithlogitloss etc...
  * The evaluation metrics(Dice Coefficient) used is not giving appropriate results.
 They are in the range of 0.00's which is not at all good.
 Should find better evalation metric or should modify that only to give good results.
  * Tried only with ReduceLr and Step Lr Schedulers.
 It may work well with super convergence with correct hyperparameters.
+ * Model can be better.
+Since it is split at early stage, it will not much useful to combine the model.
+It may be better to use **1 encoder 2 Decoder like architecture**.
+ * Not used much of transformations.Using the correct transformations make the model to train better.

  # **Key Learnings**
  * Patience is must to deal with AI/ML problems.
 With lot of disconnections, internet problems, should not be frustrated with it.